Tamara (2005 film): Plot

-Tamara visits the home of Mr. Natolly, intending to seduce him.
+Tamara visits the home of Bill, intending to seduce him.
 When he resists her, she says that "it is only a matter of time".
-The next day, she visits the school counselor and Mr. Natolly's wife, Alison.
+The next day, she visits the school counselor and Bill's wife, Alison.
 Tamara confronts Alison, mentioning Alison and Bill's infertility problems.
 Realizing that her father fantasizes about having sex with her and that his alcoholism drove her mother away, Tamara commands him to eat a beer bottle.

-At a party, Tamara places a spell on Patrick and Shawn, forcing them to have sex with each other.
-Kisha attempts to stop Tamara, but is incapacitated when Tamara mentions Kisha's eating disorder.
-Tamara tells Kisha that she is "skin and bone, and really should eat more".
-Kisha begins to eat herself into a stupor, but is taken away by Jesse and Chloe.
-When Chloe and Jesse call Mr. Natolly to tell him about what happened, Kisha—still under the spell—calls Tamara and tells her that Mr. Natolly knows.
+At a party, Tamara places a spell on Shawn and Patrick, forcing them to have sex with each other.
+Kisha attempts to stop Tamara, but Tamara enchants Kisha—who has an eating disorder—to eat herself into a stupor, before Kisha is taken away by Jesse and Chloe.
+When Chloe and Jesse call Bill to tell him about what happened, Kisha—still under the spell—calls Tamara and tells her that Bill knows.
 Kisha is knocked out by Chloe.

-Chloe, Jesse, and Mr. Natolly go to Tamara's house, where they find a spellbook describing the ritual she tried to perform.
+Chloe, Jesse, and Bill go to Tamara's house, where they find a spellbook describing the ritual she tried to perform.
 They realize that when Tamara was killed, her blood was spilled, which completed the ritual and allowed her to rise from the grave and control others through touch.
-Tamara, learning of what the others know, sends Shawn and Patrick to the Natolly residence to kill Alison, but she manages to kill them both in self-defense.
-Kisha and Alison are both taken to the hospital and treated, but Kisha wakes up and chases down Jesse and Chloe.
+Tamara, learning of what the others know, sends Shawn and Patrick to the Natolly residence to kill Alison, but she kills them both in self-defense.
+Kisha and Alison are both hospitalized, but Kisha wakes up and chases down Jesse and Chloe.
 Kisha stabs Jesse to death with a carving knife before Chloe knocks her out again with a pizza paddle.

-Tamara takes control of the mind of an armed security guard and chases Mr. Natolly, Allison, and Chloe up to the rooftop of the hospital.
-Tamara attempts to control Chloe, but sees through her memories that Chloe actually cared about her and realizes that she has become a monster.
+Tamara controls the mind of an armed security guard and chases Bill, Allison, and Chloe up to the rooftop of the hospital.
+Tamara attempts to control Chloe but sees through her memories that Chloe actually cared about her and realizes that she has become a monster.
 She breaks down and slowly changes back into a corpse.
-Before fading away, Tamara asserts her will to be with Mr. Natolly and he appears to surrender to the inevitable.
-Mr. Natolly holds Tamara close and kisses her, then throws himself off the roof with Tamara, killing them both.
+Before fading away, Tamara asserts her will to be with Bill.
+He holds Tamara close and kisses her, then throws himself off the roof with Tamara, killing them both.
 Kisha, seemingly still under Tamara's spell, takes the spellbook from Chloe's Jeep.